dealien/othello/README.md

 # Othello

-I TAKE NO CREDIT FOR THE CREATION OF ANY CONTENT WITHIN THE TEXT AND FILES PRESENTED HERE.
+I TAKE NO CREDIT FOR THE CREATION OF ANY CONTENT WITHIN THE TEXT AND/OR FILES PRESENTED HERE.

 I downloaded and re-hosted the original Othello text from MIT's online Shakespeare archive so that I could personalize the formatting and presentation of the text.